+Temperature measurement.

-CPU / System Temperature These items display CPU and system temperature measurement.
-FANs & Voltage Measurements These items indicate cooling fan speeds in RPM and the various system voltage measurements.
+FAN Speeds & Voltage These items indicate cooling fan speeds in RPM and the various system voltage

+Measurements measurements.

 Change Password

 If you highlight this item and press Enter, a dialog box appears which lets you enter a Supervisor password.
 You can enter no more than six letters or numbers.
 Press Enter after you have typed in the password.
 A second dialog box asks you to retype the password for confirmation.
 Press Enter after you have retyped it correctly.
 The password is then required to access the Setup Utility or for that and at start-up, depending on the setting of the Password Check item in Advanced Setup.